cfu288/SylvieJS/pages/tutorials/Persistence Adapters.md

 # Detailed IndexedAdapter Description

-Our IndexedAdapter is implemented as a 'basic' mode loki persistence adapter.
+Our IndexedAdapter is implemented as a 'Normal' mode persistence adapter.
 Since this will probably be the default web persistence adapter, this section will overview some of its advanced features.

 It implements persistence by defining an app/key/value database in indexeddb for storing serialized databases (or partitions).
 The 'app' portion is designated when instantiating the adapter and loki only supplies it key/value pair for storage.